flotiq/flotiq-docs/docs/faq.md

 ## Can I recover my deleted data?

-If you need to bring back the deleted object, you can contact us on [hello@flotiq.com](mailto:hello@flotiq.com), please include your email, content type name and object id in the email.
+If you need to bring back the deleted object, you can contact us on [hello@flotiq.com](mailto:hello@flotiq.com).
+Please include your email, content type name and object id in the email.
-We can recover them from the backups, but remember that we keep backups for a short time, which unfortunately vary, only to bring the service back to work if something went wrong with deploying the new version or servers.
+We can recover them from the backups, but remember that we keep them for a short time, which unfortunately vary, only to bring the service back to work if something went wrong with deploying the new version or servers.

 ## I'm running out of space; what can I do?